Sound Trademark: Everything You Need to Know

 A sound trademark is pretty much just what it sounds like.
 An organization develops or arranges a unique sound clip.
 This must be done through a combination of sound effects and music.
 After the sound creation is finished, the organization can get it officially licensed and then use it in marketing to customers so customers begin to think of the company every time they hear the sound.
 This type of sound familiarity is common on TV when the intro music begins to play.

 If you need help with sound trademark issues, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.